SynapseSL/Scp079Rework/README.md

 Scp079Rework is a plugin that adds many commands for Scp079 and allows other developer to create addons for this Plugin.

 ## Commands
-Scp079 can use a command with .079 {commandname}
+Scp079 can use a command with .079 {command name}

 | Name | Description |
 |:--: | :--: |